chef-boneyard/opscode-bifrost/README.md

 the specified log size.
 This is because logrotate is not a daemon, and thus must be run periodically by cron.
-We run logrotate hourly, though, so a log file will not accumulate more than an additional hours-worthl logging statements before being rotated.
+We run logrotate hourly, though, so a log file will not accumulate more than an additional hours-worth logging statements before being rotated.
 Keep this fact as well as the expected load of the system in mind when setting log rotation policy.